The Boundary value problems for second order elliptic operators satisfying a Carleson condition: Introduction

-is the density of Carleson measure with small Carleson norm then the Dirichlet problem for operator $L$ with boundary data in $H^{1,p}(\partial\Omega)$ is solvable.
-We also obtain the same result for the Neumann boundary value problem with $L^p(\partial\Omega)$ data.\vglue2mm
+is the density of Carleson measure with small Carleson norm (see Definition \ref{cmeasure}), and under certain conditions on $\partial\Omega$, the Dirichlet regularity problem for the operator $L$ with boundary data in $H^{1,p}(\partial\Omega)$ is solvable for the full range $1<p<\infty$.
+In addition, the Neumann boundary value problem with $L^p(\partial\Omega)$ data is solvable in the same range of $p$.\vglue2mm